hdShang/arxiv-daily/docs/cs-CV/2025-08-14/papers/250810256v2-deep-learning-for-crack-detection-a-review-of-learning-paradigms-gen.md

 ---
 layout: default
-title: Deep Learning for Crack Detection: A Review of Learning Paradigms, Generalizability, and Datasets
+title: "Deep Learning for Crack Detection: A Review of Learning Paradigms, Generalizability, and Datasets"
 ---

 # Deep Learning for Crack Detection: A Review of Learning Paradigms, Generalizability, and Datasets